Pulkit-m/mean-reversion/README.md

     ```bash
     python main.py --strategy bb --data_folder ./data/raw/outsample --plots True --opt_params ./data/opt_params.csv
     #strategy options: 'macd', 'bb'
-    #--plots is False by default
+    #--plots is False by default.
+Set it to true to visualize trades on interactive plots which will open on the browser.
     ```
 * `parameter_optimization.ipynb`: This Jupyter notebook is used to load strategies and optimize them using Grid Search Methodology.
 The Optimized parameters are stored in a csv file at `./data/opt_params.csv`
     * If the notebook does not open or malfunction, you can try uploading it on google colab.